Ilevou/ChallengeRecyclerview00/README.md

-What is used in the application
+✨What is used in the application

 Application is implemented in Android Studio using kotlin Android Support SDK / AndroidX (support Android SDK 21 supported )